-Her first publication appeared in the Autumn 1995 issue of The Virginia Quarterly Review.
-That story, “A Painful Shade of Blue” served as the basis for more fiction describing the divorce of her parents when she was still quite young.
+Anne’s first fiction publication appeared in the Autumn 1995 issue of The Virginia Quarterly Review.
+That story, “A Painful Shade of Blue,” served as the basis for more fiction describing the divorce of her parents when she was still quite young.
 Her later stories focused on women struggling to find identity and voice in a world that was often hostile to the female experience.

 In 2002, Anne won first place in a small contest sponsored by Clark County Community College in Vancouver, Washington.
 In 2003 she won the Willamette Award from Clackamas Community College in Oregon; in 2007 she took first place in highly esteemed American Short Fiction annual prize; and in 2008 she again won first place in the annual contest held by the literary review, The Pinch.